rutura/learnqt/pages/courses.md

 header: no
 ---

-{% include alert alert='PROMOTION : Our Udemy courses discounted to just $13 using the coupon YIYH7HELLO .Use coupon or just hit the udemy button on any course of your choosing below.
-Valid until Dec 12,2019' %}
+{% include alert alert='PROMOTION : Our Udemy courses discounted to just $13.99 using the coupon LEARNQT112019 .Please navigate to your favorite course and use the coupon, or just hit the udemy button on any course of your choosing below.
+Valid until Dec 22,2019' %}

 <div class="row">